1) DROP BAG DROP OFF is 5:30 to 6:00 a.m.

 NUMBERS MUST BE VISIBLY WORN ON THE FRONT.

 There is no crewing or pacing on the course and no dogs allowed.
 There are no viewpoints for family and friends except at the finish.

 No one is allowed at the Aid Station per USFS Permitting Requirements and lack of parking.

-From the start you are on a single track the entire race following pink flagging tape on Trail 120.
+From the start, you are on a single track the entire race following pink flagging tape on Trail 120.
 THIS IS THE ONLY TRAIL YOU ARE ON!!
 It is a climb of 5.25 miles (3200 feet of climbing) to your water drop which will be very well marked with a sign at that location.
-Each runner has been allotted 4x16oz. bottles of water.
-I suggest using two from there to the Aid Station and pick up two on your way back to the finish.
-TAKE THEM WITH YOU!!
-Squish them down and drop at the aid station.
 Also this water drop is not a trash drop.
 Take your trash with you.
 My sweeper has enough to carry.

 TIP: DO NOT BLOW YOUR GASKET ON THIS CLIMB, YOU WILL DIG AN EARLY GRAVE AND PAY FOR IT LATER!

 IT WILL BE HOT AND EXPOSED – DO NOT UNDERESTIMATE YOUR HYDRATION AND CALORIC NEEDS.
 THE TRAIL IS ROCKY AND ROOTY IN PLACES AND HAS SMALL TRIPPERS, IF YOU ARE DAYDREAMING YOU WILL GO DOWN.
 Guaranteed…

 The pink flagging tape will be spaced approx ¼ mile apart, in some places much closer.
 In spots where game trails join the trail, you will see lots of tape to keep you on course.